William Tirry: Legacy

-Fr.
-William Tirry was beatified by Pope John Paul II along with 16 other Irish Catholic Martyrs on 27 September 1993.
+Friar William Tirry was beatified by Pope John Paul II along with 16 other Irish Catholic Martyrs on 22 September 1992.
 The Augustinian order celebrates his feast day on 12 May.
+In a testament to the pervasive Secularisation of Ireland since the 1960s, in November 2015 Clonmel, the location of Fr.
+William Tirry's imprisonment, trial, and execution, also became the location of Ireland's first marriage between two men.